Bernardo-MG/maven-site-fixer/readme.md

 # Velocity Tools

-A small group of tools for the Velocity templating engine, prepared to be used on the [Docs Maven Skin].
+A small group of tools for the Velocity templating engine, prepared to be used on the [Docs Maven Skin][docs-skin].

 This project has been created from the [Reflow Maven Skin][reflow-skin] project, which includes both the Reflow skin and it's own Velocity tools.
 These tools have been simplified and adapted to be used on custom Maven skins.